-Last week we saw that PRINCE2 doesn’t really have much advice to offer the project manager stuck with delivering to a fixed date.
+Last time we saw that PRINCE2 doesn’t really have much advice to offer the project manager stuck with delivering to a fixed date.
 I also gave you some advice from another expert, J LeRoy Ward at ESI.
 Surely some other project management experts have tackled this problem?
 I trawled my bookcase for what other people had written on the subject.

-Stanley E. Portny, in (don’t laugh, it’s actually pretty good), says that managing this way is ‘backing in’.
+Stanley E. Portny, in Project Management for Dummies (don’t laugh, it’s actually pretty good), says that managing this way is ‘backing in’.
 Backing in is when you start at the end of the project and work your way backwards calculating task estimates until you reach today.
 So you automatically shorten task lengths when you realise you are out of time.
 That’s why it is not a good idea.
 He points out three major pitfalls of planning this way:

 - “You may miss activities, because your focus is more on meeting a time constraint than ensuring you identify all required work.